agircc/agir-learning/README.md

 # AGIR Learning: Agent-Guided Intelligent Reflection for Skill Development

-A system designed to improve learner skills through simulated experiences and guided interactions with AI agents in virtual processes.
+A system designed to improve learner skills through simulated experiences and guided interactions with AI agents in virtual scenarios.

 ## Overview